- Eating a healthy breakfast will help you perform your best at school and in sports.

 What if I don’t have time for breakfast?

 Below are some breakfast ideas that you can take with you if you don’t have time to eat at home.
-You can pack nonperishable foods such as fresh fruit and granola bars in your lunch bag the night before and just grab anything perishable, such as fresh fruit or yogurt, out of the refrigerator in the morning on your way out the door.
+You can pack nonperishable foods such as fresh fruit and granola bars in your bag the night before and just grab anything perishable, such as fresh fruit or yogurt, out of the refrigerator in the morning on your way out the door.

 - Plain yogurt with granola and fruit

 - Peanut butter and jelly sandwich on whole grain bread

 - Low-fat cottage cheese cup with a piece of fruit

 - Yogurt smoothie with a granola bar

-- English muffin with 1 tablespoon almond butter and a carton of low-fat milk
+- English muffin with almond butter and a carton of low-fat milk

 - Whole grain cereal (in a to-go container) with milk and a piece of fruit